Mother of missing Mexico woman killed, 4th since early 2021

 In August, search activist Rosario Rodríguez Barraza was killed in the northern state of Sinaloa, home to the drug cartel of the same name.

-The motive in that and other killings remained unclear; most searchers say publicly they aren’t looking for evidence to convict killers.
+The motive in those killings remained unclear; in the past, many searchers have said publicly they aren’t looking for evidence to convict killers.

-The volunteer search teams, usually made up of mothers of Mexico’s over 100,000 missing people, say they only want to find the bodies of their loved ones, to mourn and properly bury them.
+Most volunteer search teams are made up of mothers of Mexico’s over 100,000 missing people.

 Faced with official inaction or incompetence, many mothers are forced to do their own investigations or join search teams which, often acting on tips, cross gullies and fields, sinking iron rods into the ground to detect the tell-tale stench of decomposing bodies.

-The searchers, and the police who sometimes accompany them, usually focus on finding graves and identifying remains — not collecting evidence of how they died or who killed them.
+The searchers, and the police who sometimes accompany them, usually focus on finding graves and identifying remains.
 Search groups sometimes even get anonymous tips about where bodies are buried, knowledge probably available only to the killers or their accomplices.

 But the mainly female volunteers often recount getting threats and being watched — presumably by the same people who murdered their children, brothers and husbands.